mozilla/addon-sdk/packages/api-utils/docs/xpcom.md

     register(factoryToRegister);

 All factories created using `Factory.new` also get unregistered automatically when the add-on is unloaded.
-This also can be disabled by setting the `unregister` option to `false`.
+This can also be disabled, by setting the `unregister` option to `false`.

     var factoryToUnregister = Service.new({